dougsweetser/Q/docs/QM/BellsFuture.md

 As I considered it more, a better name would have been "point-with-precision" quaternion series quantum mechanics.
-In the lab, physics experiments are reknown for their precision of the experimental apperatus.
+In the lab, physics experiments are known for their precision of the experimental apparatus.
 It is common to use tables that isolate the vibrations of the surroundings from the experiment.
 The precision of location known at the bench is apply to the math used.
 Quaternions that point in the same direction commute.